jsmanrique/alohomora/README.md

 ToDo
 ----

 A lot!
-This is a //proof of concept// of how a configuration manager for [GrimoireLab](http://grimoirelab.github.io) could works
+This is a *proof of concept* of how a configuration manager for [GrimoireLab](http://grimoirelab.github.io) could works

-And, why //alohomora//
+And, why *alohomora*
 ---------------------

 According to [Wikipedia](https://en.wikipedia.org/wiki/List_of_spells_in_Harry_Potter#Alohomora), it stands for: